unicode-org/icu4x/docs/tutorials/writing_a_new_data_struct.md

 In general, data structs should be annotated with `#[icu_provider::data_struct]`, and they should support *at least* `Debug`, `PartialEq`, `Clone`, `Default`, and Serde `Serialize` and `Deserialize`.

 As explained in *data_pipeline.md*, the data struct should support zero-copy deserialization.
-The `#[icu_provider::data_struct]` annotation will enforce this for you.
-See more information in [style_guide.md](https://github.com/unicode-org/icu4x/blob/main/docs/process/style_guide.md#zero-copy-in-dataprovider-structs--required).
+The `#[icu_provider::data_struct]` annotation will enforce this for you. **See more information in [style_guide.md](https://github.com/unicode-org/icu4x/blob/main/docs/process/style_guide.md#zero-copy-in-dataprovider-structs--required),** as well as the example below in this tutorial.

 If adding a new crate, you may need to add a new data category to the [`ResourceCategory` enum](https://unicode-org.github.io/icu4x-docs/doc/icu_provider/prelude/enum.ResourceCategory.html) in `icu_provider`.
 This may change in the future.

+### Data Download

+The first step to introduce data into the ICU4X pipeline is to download it from an external source.
+This corresponds to step 1 above.

+When clients use ICU4X, this is generally a manual step, although we may provide tooling to assist with it.
+For the purpose of ICU4X test data, the tool [`icu4x-testdata-download`](https://unicode-org.github.io/icu4x-docs/doc/icu_datagen/index.html) should automatically download data from the external source and save it in the ICU4X tree. `icu4x-testdata-download` should not do anything other than downloading the raw source data.

 ### Source Data Providers

 "Source data providers" read from a source data file, deserialize it, and transform it to an ICU4X data struct.
-This corresponds to steps 1, 2, and 3 above.
+This corresponds to steps 2 and 3 above.

 Although they may share common code, source data providers are implemented specific to their data source.
 There are therefore many source data providers in ICU4X.